vkhazin/fe-intro-courseware/README.md

 # Introduction to Front-End Programming

-## Overview and Objective
+## Overview and Objectives

 Steve Jobs, a founder of Apple once said: "Everybody in this country should learn how to program a computer... because it teaches you how to think."

 The course will teach how to program a front-end for an application using Html, CSS, and JavaScript

 There are close to [2 billion websites](https://www.internetlivestats.com/total-number-of-websites/) in the world and about [90% are using Html](https://w3techs.com/technologies/history_overview/markup_language) markup language.
-Everywhere you go on the Internet with a browser, whether Safari, Chrome, or Firefox, you access and interact with a website.
+Everywhere you go on the Internet with a browser, whether Safari, Chrome, or Firefox, you access and interact with a website on a daily basis.

 CSS is a language used to detail the presentation of a web page's markups, which means without CSS, Html websites will not be visually appealing.